seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 *Enter PANDARUS*

 **PANDARUS**
-Do you hear, my lord? do you hear?…
+Do you hear, my lord? do you hear?...

 **TROILUS**
-… What now?
+...
+What now?

 **PANDARUS**
 Here's a letter come from yond poor girl.